New Enterprise Associates

 Series B in 2011

-Leyden Energy, previously known as Mobius Power, Inc., is a manufacturer specializing in advanced lithium-ion batteries aimed at the consumer electronics, energy storage, and electric vehicle sectors.
-The company’s proprietary cell technology enhances traditional lithium-ion batteries by providing improved energy density, extended product life, and heightened safety, even in high-temperature conditions.
-In 2010, Leyden Energy received a contract from the United States Advanced Battery Consortium, which supports the development of advanced energy storage technologies for hybrid and electric vehicles.
-The company operates a pilot manufacturing and testing facility, along with its executive offices, in Fremont, California.
+Leyden Energy, formerly known as Mobius Power, Inc., is a manufacturer specializing in advanced lithium-ion batteries tailored for the consumer electronics, energy storage, and electric vehicle markets.
+The company utilizes patented and proprietary cell technology that enhances energy density, extends product life, and ensures optimal safety, even in high-temperature conditions.
+Leyden Energy's commitment to innovation was recognized in 2010 when it secured a contract from the United States Advanced Battery Consortium for the development of superior electromechanical energy storage technologies aimed at supporting hybrid and electric vehicle commercialization.
+The company's pilot manufacturing and testing facility, along with its executive offices, are located in Fremont, California.

 SiliconBlue Technologies